Kristin Art

 summary(weather_data)

-packages.
+1. The second function, tidy_apartment_data, loads and aggregates data from all files that contain electricity data, converts the column headers to lower snake case, and adds columns for time parameters (datetime, date, year, month, and hour) using the tidyverse, janitor, and lubridate packages.
 I also added a new column to the dataframe containing the unique apartment identification numbers, which were included in the file names.
 Lastly, I summarized the raw minute-level data into hourly average power use in kiloWatts to reduce the computational power required.

 Code